 St. Ann’s Safe Environment Committee has been established to assist the Parish Council in accessing all parish activities and ministries (especially those which could put children, youth or other vulnerable persons at risk or of being harm) in the light of policies and procedures approved by the Archdiocese of Winnipeg.
 We want to ensure that our Parish is committed to providing a safe and respectful environment for all our Parishioners and visitors; that it is free from harassment, discrimination and disrespectful behaviors.
 This Committee closely collaborates with the Parish Pastoral Council in setting priorities, implementing a parish plan of action to ensure a safe environment in the Parish.
 The Coordinator of this Committee gathers, maintains and tracks the Criminal Record Checks, Child Abuse Registry Checks and training for all staff and volunteers that work with children, youth or vulnerable adults in our Parish.

-St. Ann’s Safe Environment Committee: Diana Ludwick (Coordinator), JoAnn Pringle (Chair of the Parish Council), Joie Muirhead (Catechism Coordinator), Deacon Richard Ludwick and Fr.
+St. Ann’s Safe Environment Committee: Maria Dacara (Coordinator), JoAnn Pringle (Chair of the Parish Council), Joie Muirhead (Catechism Coordinator), Deacon Richard Ludwick and Fr.
 Ceas Chmiel (Pastor)

 The Safe Environment Program for the Archdiocese of Winnipeg: